ExaFEL/docs/_pages/ld91-knl.md

 Performing linear extrapolation allows us to determine an estimated TTF (time-to-finish) for this job.
 For the above processed image count and times we can determine that for 100k events to process, the single node will take approximately 840 minutes (about 13 hours), and the 10 node job should take approximately 140 minutes.
 However, this scaling is an average, and dependenig upon the number of events counted at specific points in the code this value can vary by a large margin.

+## Metrology
+The next step in the process is to refine the CsPad detector metrology.
+This is performed on a subset of the images (`n_subset=1000`) which are chosen at random.
+The data will then be refined to a max hierarchy level of 2 (full, quad, 2x1), starting on the inner-most panels and expanding outwards over time (`method=expanding`).
+We want images with strong reflections on the edge panels, as to include high-resolution spatial data (`n_refl_panel_list=10,26,42,58 n_subset_method=n_refl`).
+Filtering by RMS deviation is disabled, as the `method=expanding` mode does not currently support this.
+    ``` bash
+    cspad.cbf_metrology tag=013_100 ./../r0113/013/out/ n_subset=1000 \
+    n_refl_panel_list=10,26,42,58 n_subset_method=n_refl refine_to_hierarchy_level=2\
+    method=expanding rmsd_filter.enable=False
+    ```
+Following the successful completion of this, new files will be generated, of which `0-end.data` can be used as the new metrology file for the chosen detector.
+Alternatively, to avoid deploying this to the `calib` directory, by specifiying the PHIL parameter `input.reference_geometry=/full/path/to/metrology/<tag>_<n_subset>_refined_experiments_step7_level2json` this file will be used by the spotfinding, indexing, integration, and the following merging steps.

 ---
 To check the performance of the code run the `grep start *.txt | wc -l` in the `rXYZ/<tag>/out/debug` directory.
 This will list the number of files processed at any instance of time.
 If the total number of events are known, an estimate of the overall time required can be estimated by taking the change in event-number of time.